Bangkok Landmarks and Temples - World Guide to Bangkok

 One of Bangkok's most famous and noteworthy architectural landmarks, the Grand Palace was the official residence of Thailand's king and royal family, right up until the middle of the 20th century.
 Built in the 1780s, the palace lies on the eastern side of the Mae Nam Chao Phraya River and comprises a series of separate buildings and pillars clad with detailed mosaics, surrounded by beautiful gardens boasting many neatly clipped trees.
 The Wat Phra Kaew temple is particularly impressive and known for its Emerald Buddha.

-Bangkok landmark open: daily - 08:30 to 16:30
+Open hours: daily - 08:30 to 16:30

-Bangkok Landmarks and Temples: Image of the Wat PhoBangkok Landmarks and Temples: Wat Pho - 2 Sanamchai Road, Phra Borommaharatchawang, Bangkok, 10200, Thailand, TH
+Address: 2 Sanamchai Road, Phra Borommaharatchawang, Bangkok, 10200, Thailand, TH

 Tel: +66 02 222 19911